Have you had to overcome obstacles to implementing student centered learning techniques?

 teaching slower students is expressing resentment, the resentful student

-believes that college exists just for him or her to get ahead when in fact
+believes that college exists just for him or her to get ahead when

 the institution exists to produce an educated populace.
 The consequences

-of not helping your fellow students to succeed come later by having to
+of not helping your fellow students to succeed come later by having

 support less successful unemployed people on welfare, living with laws,